martel-innovate/MasterMind/docs/admin/catalog.md

 (for managed and unmanaged services) and the deployment templates (only for managed services).

-This section describes the structure of the Catalog, and how to extend it if needed.
+This section describes the structure of the Catalog: how to import a default Catalog available to all MasterMind Projects, as well as importing custom Catalogs that are specific to each Project.

 ## Catalog Entries

-The Catalog itself is a file repository containing different entries.
-Each entry, named after the Service Type it represents, is a folder that contains:
+A Catalog for MasterMind can be imported from any Github repository.
+A Catalog entry corresponds to a subfolder within the repository that contains:

 - A `mastermind.yml` file (required), which describes the Service and its configuration options.
 This is what MasterMind uses to generate the UI forms to create and deploy new Services.
-- A `docker-compose.yml` (optional - it is required only for services that supports the managed configuration) file which describes the deployment of the service as a Docker Stack on a Docker Swarm cluster.
+- A `docker-compose.yml` file (optional - it is required only for services that supports the managed configuration, e.g. any Service that a user can deploy from MasterMind itself), which describes the deployment of the service as a Docker Stack on a Swarm cluster.
 - Config files (optional), to be used to create Docker configs.
 - Secret files (optional), to be used to create Docker secrets.